Page title

 Subregulation (7) clarifies that any outdoor space or area to which the right of quiet enjoyment does not extend does not need to be secured against intruders.

-Evidence of this can be demonstrates through an examination of the floor plan, the building plans kept by the local government or photography evidencing the ability to secure the property.
+Evidence of this can be demonstrated through an examination of the floor plan, the building plans kept by the local government or photography evidencing the ability to secure the property.

 d.
 The relevant person is using the property to genuinely carry on their business (r10(2)(d)).

-This requirement captures the overall intent of the revised non resident occupier franchise, that it is for people who carry on their business within the local government.
-The regulation captures both the current carry on of the business, or the intent to do so to capture where for example building fit out is underway.
+This requirement captures the overall intent of the revised non-resident occupier franchise, that it is for people who carry on their business within the local government.
+The regulation captures both the current carry on of the business, or the intent to do so to capture where for example building fit out is underway to enable the imminent conduct of the business.

 This requirement is ultimately one of judgement for the local government where consideration may want to be given to the actual or permitted uses of the property under the lease and the law.

-While a local government may initially accept a claim believing the claim that the business is genuinely carried on the from property, where it becomes apparent that this is not occurring, the proposal to remove the elector from the roll under section 4.35 relying on this regulation may be appropriate.
+While a local government may initially accept a claim believing the claim that the business is genuinely carried on the from property, where it becomes apparent that this is not occurring, the CEO is obligated under section 4.35 to decide if eligibility of the claim has ended.

 Election Regulation 12D extends these requirements to also apply to the lease(s) which is relied upon to meet the requirement for 12 months tenure prior to the date of claim.